mximp/se-limitations-slr/study-assesment-round-II-<ID>.md

 ## 6. Techniques and methods of symbolic execution suggested within the study

 Please list below identified techniques or methods related to symbolic execution.
 Add as many list items 6.x as required.
-Specify _technique descriptions_ and _scope of applicability_ for it.
+Specify _technique descriptions_ and _problem it addresses_.
 Also provide the _page reference_ where the technique is found.
 Remove unnessesary items.